ZuckermanBrain/axon-slurm-customizations/MLFQ/README.md

 ```

  * As a caveat, because we're using QoS / not actually using a queue data structure with protective measures in place, it's possible that there could be overflow (i.e., if there are >= 90 jobs within the `owner` queue that haven't used up their 4 quanta, using the above code as an example).
+ * `sboost` is a bash function / wrapper that is sourced from `/etc/profile.d` and gives researchers the ability to manually push their jobs back into the `eval` queue.

 ## Why did we do this?